 Reddit’s “Conspiracy” forum (r/conspiracy) was one of the ultimate battleground for this.
-Astroturfing, trolls and shillery is quite organized.
+Astroturfing, trolls and shillery are quite organized.
 And banning and silencing is also quite organized.
+The Twitter files are now revealing how this was done.
 But before being permanently banned, I was the subject of some attention.

 One of the tactics of real shills is that they quickly reveal they have no investment in the subject matter.
 Usually when attacking Winter Watch material, you will discover they didn’t even read the article — and will admit as much, saying “it’s not worth my time.”
 That’s cut-and-paste banter from the shill/troll handbook.